powerhousepro69/videoinfox/readme.md

 ![Videoinfox DL Playlist](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/DOWNLOAD-PLAYLIST.png)

 Download Channel: Total number of videos downloaded and videos in URL playlist are displayed for each list.
 The channel/playlist name are checked to find if the entry already exists to avoid a duplicate entry.
 Yt-dlp will check URL Playlist validity before it is added to the list.
 Removed playlists can be recovered with Restore.
 Update Playlist to download a fresh copy.
 When downlading an entire playlist you can ctrl/c out of a download in progress and restart the download right from where it left off thanks to Yt-dlp's archive feature.
-Browse to download single videos from a playlist and a download queue to add single videos from any of the playlists for batch download.
+Browse to download single videos from a playlist and a download queue to add single videos from any of the playlists or search results.
+Also an option to add the entire list to the download queue.

 BROWSE in Download Channel.
 Download single videos from the playlist or add videos to the queue.
 ![Videoinfox DL Playlist](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/BROWSE-DPL.png)